Skip to main content

 >

-You also might need to add a bottom margin to your content if you have a absolutely positioned tab bar.
+You also might need to add a bottom margin to your content if you have an absolutely positioned tab bar.
 React Navigation won't do it automatically.
+See useBottomTabBarHeight for more details.

 tabBarBackground